Leon-88/Password_Strength_Checker/README.md

 ## About

-This program checks the strength of imputed passwords by analyzing the its length and character composition for academic purposes.
+This program checks the strength of inputted passwords by analyzing their length and character composition for academic purposes.
 Concepts exercised include:

 - functions
 - file operations